Skip to main content Skip to docs navigation

 Animator

-You can also use an animator, which is almost as potent as the tweens.
+You can also use an animator, which is almost as flexible as the tweens.
 Check the animate sample here

 parallel {